ChiragK04/basic-cpp-quiz-quest/README.md

 # basic-cpp-quiz-quest
-A console-based C++ game with maze navigation and challenges in the form of simple quiz.
+A C++ maze game that challenges players with coding quizzes while navigating.